WishFort/Peace-Initiative-Dove---Decentralized-Crowdfunding-Platform/README.md

+## About This Project

+This project was created for the US Peace Initiative to support and advance the United Nations Sustainable Development Goals (SDGs).
+By leveraging blockchain technology on the Internet Computer Protocol, this platform aims to provide transparent, efficient, and accessible charitable giving solutions that contribute to global peace and sustainable development efforts.

-TO GENERATE DECLERATIONS RUN: npm run prebuild
+# TO GENERATE DECLERATIONS RUN: npm run prebuild

 # `charity`